Python Notes and Examples

 A time-tuple has fields:

-To convert between Python’s basic time formats, see these functions in the time module:
+To convert between Python’s basic time formats, see this handy graphical summary of these functions in the time module:

 Ex: